JuliaGeo/GADM.jl/README.md

   </a>
 </p>

-This package provides maps and spatial data for all countries and their sub-divisions from the [GADM dataset](https://gadm.org/).
-It fetches the data dynamically from the officially hosted database and provides a minimal wrapper API to get boundary data of your required region.
+This package provides polygons/multipolygons for all countries and their sub-divisions from the [GADM dataset](https://gadm.org/).
+It fetches the data dynamically from the officially hosted database using [DataDeps.jl](https://github.com/oxinabox/DataDeps.jl) and provides a minimal wrapper API to get the coordinates of the requested geometries.

 ## Installation